Ike Turner: 1954–1959: St. Louis

 In 1954, Turner visited his sister Lee Ethel Knight in St. Louis, Missouri.
 During his stay, he went clubbing at Ned Love's in East St. Louis, Illinois.
 Love invited Turner and his band to play at his club.
 Eventually, Turner returned with his reformed version of the Kings of Rhythm.
 The band consisted of Willie Kizart on guitar, Willie "Bad Boy" Sims on drums, vocalist Johnny O'Neal, Turner's nephew Jesse Knight Jr. on bass, and Turner's wife Annie Mae Wilson on piano and vocals.

 Turner maintained strict discipline and the band lived at his home on Virginia Place in East St. Louis which doubled as a studio.
 A teetotaler at the time, he avoided drugs and insisted all band members also adopt this policy, firing anyone he even suspected of breaking the rules.
 Turner established his group as one of the most highly rated on the St. Louis club circuit, vying for popularity with their main competition, Sir John's Trio featuring Chuck Berry.
 The bands would play all-nighters in St. Louis, then cross the river to the clubs of East St. Louis, and continue playing until dawn.
-Initially, they played for segregated audiences at the black clubs in Illinois: Manhattan Club in East St. Louis, which Turner and his band built, the Harlem Club in Brookline and the Kingsbury in Madison.
-In St. Louis, Turner was exposed to a white audience who were excited by R&B. He played at Johnny's Lounge and the Club Imperial which was popular with white teenagers.
-After Turner gained a strong following among both whites and blacks, he demanded that the clubs should be integrated.
-He also had live music broadcast on the St. Louis radio station KATZ.
+Initially, they played for predominately black audiences at clubs in Illinois such as the Club Manhattan in East St. Louis, which Turner and his band built, the Club Riviera in St. Louis, the Harlem Club in Brookline and the Kingsbury in Madison.
+In St. Louis, Turner was exposed to a white audience who were excited by R&B. He played at the Moonlight Bar, Latin Quarter, and the Club Imperial, which was popular with white teenagers.
+He also gained a big following at Club DeLisa and locally he was acknowledged as the "King of Rock and Roll."
+As his popularity grew among both whites and blacks, he demanded that the clubs should be integrated.
+He performed regularly on Dave Dixon's radio show, which aired live from the Birdcage Lounge, on KSTL.
+He also had live music broadcasts on the St. Louis radio station KATZ.